fghdfm112/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+#### Countdown Timer
+Rotate to set minutes/seconds, press to start/pause, and hold to reset.
+The display/LEDs show remaining time and an alert triggers at zero.
+Put in box to work as a clock.

+#### Room RGB Color Picker
+Turn to sweep through hues (HSV), press to lock the color, and hold to save a preset.
+LED strips update in real time so you see the color as you dial.
+Embed in the wall to make it a panel.

+#### Racing Game Controller
+Rotation maps to steering input with fine control, while press acts as a quick action (e.g., nitro/horn).
+Hold can toggle driving assists or camera views.
+Make it looks like a console.

+#### CNightstand Dial-Light
+The encoder itself glows; rotate to dim/brighten and press to toggle on/off.
+It would looks like a lamp.

+#### AI Conciseness Level Controller
+Turn to choose verbosity from “bullet-point terse” to “deep-dive detailed.”
+Press applies the setting for the next response; hold restores your default style.
+Embed in the wall to make it a panel for home AI.

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+#### Countdown Timer

+* Does the press/hold mapping ever cause accidental resets?
+What’s a safe hold duration?
+* Is the display/buzzer readable/audible from typical distance/noise levels?
+* What I need: box for apperance, speaker

+#### Room RGB Color Picker
+Turn to sweep through hues (HSV), press to lock the color, and hold to save a preset.
+LED strips update in real time so you see the color as you dial.
+Embed in the wall to make it a panel.

+* Do users prefer discrete hue stops or smooth continuous sweep?
+* How many presets are memorable/retrievable with only press/hold?
+* What I need: What I need: box for apperance so it could looks like a control panel; wire connected with home light, or smart light.

+#### Racing Game Controller
+* What steering curve works best (linear vs exponential), and how much deadband feels stable?
+* Is input latency noticeable when bridged to the game (USB HID vs serial→middleware)?

+#### CNightstand Dial-Light
+The encoder itself glows; rotate to dim/brighten and press to toggle on/off.
+It would looks like a lamp.

+#### AI Conciseness Level Controller
+Turn to choose verbosity from “bullet-point terse” to “deep-dive detailed.”
+Press applies the setting for the next response; hold restores your default style.
+Embed in the wall to make it a panel for home AI.

 **\*\*\*Pick one of these designs to prototype.\*\*\***